Custom Adapters

 - Agent wakes up (via API call, schedule, or incoming message)

-- Runtime loads tools from all adapters assigned to the agent (or its product)
+- Runtime loads tools from every adapter attached to the agent (seeded from its template at creation time)

 - LLM prompt is built with the tool descriptions and parameters